seananderson/csasdown/README.md

 To compile PDF documents using R, you need to have Pandoc, LaTeX and several related packages installed.
 If you have a recent version of  [RStudio](http://www.rstudio.com/products/rstudio/download/), then you already have Pandoc.

-1) You will need to install LaTeX if you do not have it already (csasdown works with MikTeX so do not install tinytex if you already have MikTeX):
+1) You will need to install LaTeX if you do not have it already. csasdown works with TeX Live on Unix or MikTeX, so you do not need to install [tinytex](https://yihui.org/tinytex/#for-r-users) if you already have one of these; however, you may find tinytex more convenient regardless. tinytex automates the process of downloading necessary packages for you whereas MikTeX often involves manual intervention on DFO networks.
+If you choose to install tinytex, you may choose to remove TeX Live or MikTeX first to keep things simple.

 ```r
 install.packages("tinytex")